-Where to find the Data Ribbon: Design > Diagram > New > Extended > Data Modeling
+Where to find the Data Modeling Diagram

+Ribbon: Design > Diagram > Add > Database Engineering > Extended > Data Modeling

-Modeling Diagram Project Browser Caption Bar Menu: New Diagram | Extended | Data Modeling
+Browser window toolbar : New Diagram icon > Database Engineering > Extended > Data Modeling

-Project Browser Context Menu: Add Diagram... | Extended | Data Modeling
+Browser window context menu | Add Diagram... > Database Engineering > Extended > Data Modeling

-Usage of the Data Modeling Diagram The Data Modeling Diagram can be used to create database schemas or to view schemas that have been reverse engineered from a live database connection or transformed from a more primitive model.
+Usage of the Data Modeling Diagram

+The Data Modeling diagram can be used to create database schemas or to view schemas that have been reverse engineered from a live database connection or transformed from a more primitive model.
 It is a useful diagram to visualize the connections between a variety of database objects.
 They can also be used to show traces back to other elements such as Requirements, logical Components, and Business Rules.

-Options for the Data A schema can be created from scratch, generated by a Model Transformation or
+Options for the Data Modeling Diagram

-Modeling Diagram reverse engineered from an existing database through an ODBC connection.
+A schema can be created from scratch, generated by a Model Transformation or reverse engineered from an existing database through an ODBC connection.
 The schema can contain a range of database objects, including:

 - Tables

 - Views

 - Procedures

 - Sequences

 - Functions

 - Associations

 - Database Connections

 Primary, Foreign and Unique keys can also be modeled and displayed on the diagram.

 There are also several different notations that can be used, including:

 - Unified Modeling Language (UML)

 - Information Engineering

 - Integration DEFinition for Information Modeling (IDEF 1X)

 The notations can be interchanged by changing the 'Connector Notation' property.

 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams, and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.

-Learn more about the Data Modeling Diagram Data Modeling Diagram
+Learn more about the Data Modeling Diagram

+• Create a Data Modeling Diagram

 Database Builder

 Getting to know the Database Builder

 Introducing the Database Builder

 The Database Builder is the primary tool for working with data models.
 It is a purpose built tool that provides a single interface for performing database-related modeling tasks.
 New data models and databases can be created or existing ones reverse engineered into the tool.
 The data modeler, database owner or administrator can work within the tool and can connect through to live databases to synchronize the models with the live databases.
 There is support for most database management systems and connections can be made to production, pre-production, test or development databases.